Auto Title Loans Rates: A Guide to Car Loan Interest

 When you need money fast, it can feel like your only option is a car title loan, but they have some downsides you should consider when evaluating your options.

-• High fees – Title loans often have high fees, including upfront fees and interest rates you pay as long as you have an outstanding balance.
+- High fees – Title loans often have high fees, including upfront fees and interest rates you pay as long as you have an outstanding balance.
+If you miss a payment, you may be charged a late fee, which can add to your total debt.
+If the loan is not repaid in full, you may face ongoing debt that can be difficult to escape.

-• Risk losing your car – If you borrow a car title loan you cannot afford, you risk losing your car since a lender repossesses vehicles when title loans are unpaid if title loan repossession laws allow it.
+- Risk losing your car – If you borrow a car title loan you cannot afford, you risk losing your car since a lender repossesses vehicles when title loans are unpaid if title loan repossession laws allow it.
+If you default or are defaulting on the loan, you may lose your car through repossession.
+After repossession, the lender may sell your car, and if the selling price exceeds what you owe, the lender may keep all the money or return the surplus, depending on state law.
+If the sale does not cover the debt, you may still owe the remaining balance.

 Where Can I Get a Loan on My Car Title?